 (7) A committee of management of no fewer than three persons will administer the fund.
 The committee will be appointed by the association.
 A majority of the members of the committee are required to be ‘responsible persons’ as defined by the Guidelines to the Register of Environmental Organisations.

 SCHEDULE 1

-SCHEDULE 1